spring/SpringLS/README.txt

 build steps:
 1. Make sure you have Maven 2 installed.
 You can check that with the following command:
    > mvn --version
 2. compile and package TASServer:
    > mvn package
-This may take quite some time, if you are runnig Maven for the first time, as it has to downlaod all the dependencies for the different build steps, plus the dependencies of TASServer.
+   This may take quite some time, if you are runnig Maven for the first time, as it has to download all the dependencies for the different build steps, plus the dependencies of TASServer.
 3. If everything went smoothly, this was it already!
    All the output of the build process is under the target/ subdir.
    This is also where you find the final jar file: target/tasserver*.jar

  Running